thomasgeissl/QMidi/README.md

 Description
 ---
-QMidi is a QT library which wraps rtMidi library and allows you to communicate with midi devices.
+QMidi is a Qt library which wraps rtMidi library and allows you to communicate with midi devices.

 This is a work in progress and it is mostly broken.